Metin1558/organoid-oi/README.md

 Neuromodulator scales magnitude — spike timing still drives direction.
 Reward/penalty delivered as actual current to LIF neurons (Phase 2), which shapes post-synaptic timing naturally via STDP, without any external override.

+Verified by paired control: under the default configuration, disabling STDP (`learning_rate=0.0`) reduces the weight change to exactly `0.0` on all seeds tested, while the enabled arm produces non-zero change.
+The contribution is attributable to STDP and not to homeostatic rescaling.

 ### Rank-Order Coding (Van Rullen & Thorpe 2001)

 Most salient pixel fires first (latency ≈ 0 ms), least salient fires last.
 Since STDP is exponentially sensitive to spike timing, the most prominent visual features drive learning most strongly — consistent with biological retinal processing.

 ### Frozen-weight validation

 `freeze_weights_test()` freezes organoid weights and measures accuracy with the current decoder.
-If performance drops to chance (~33% for 3 categories), STDP is confirmed as the learning source — not the decoder.
+Performance dropping to chance (~33% for 3 categories) is evidence that learning is not carried by the decoder alone.

+Note that this control **does not transfer to live tissue** — biological synapses cannot be frozen.
+A closed-loop hardware experiment needs a different control for the same claim (for example, a reward-decoupled or no-injection arm run interleaved within the same session).

 ---